taataa/tapspace/api2.md

 Custom DOM events versus using Emitter.
 The former is slower [2].
 Each affine element could cache the the viewport for quick access.

+Approach 1 is probably enough.
+CSS can handle nested 3D with perspective.
+Therefore we can apply things directly in the AbstractPlane.
+Browsers already group css changes until the flush is needed [1].

 [1] Zakas.
 High Performance JavaScript.
 Book.
 [2] Difference between ways of event handling https://stackoverflow.com/q/6570523/638546